HumanCellAtlas/metadata-schema/docs/contributing.md

 ## Reporting bugs

-Report all bugs and issues (schema-related or other) by creating a [new GitHub issue](https://github.com/HumanCellAtlas/metadata-schema/issues/new) in this repo.
-Please add the "bug" label to the issue and summarize the expected behavior, actual behavior, and steps to reproduce the bug.
-Specific instructions can be found in GitHub when a new issue is raise, but briefly please report:
+Report any bugs (schema-related or other) by creating a [GitHub issue](https://github.com/HumanCellAtlas/metadata-schema/issues/new?template=bug_report.md) using the provided template.
+Please add the "bug" label to the issue.
+Briefly, the following information should be reported for all bugs:

-1. On which version of the code did the bug occur? (git hash, date, branch, be specific)
-1. Expected behavior
-1. Actual behavior
+**Give the bug a title**

+Please give the bug a title that includes a short description. *e.g.*:

+* `something.json` schema missing `type` attribute for the `something_cool` field\
+* `test.xlsx` spreadsheet fails validation against current released schemas

+**To Reproduce**

+Please explain as much as you can about what you were doing when the bug was observed (to help us reproduce the error for testing). *e.g.*:

-1. Steps to reproduce the behavior
+Steps to reproduce the behaviour:
+1. Go to '...'
+1. Click on '...'
+1. Scroll down to '...'
+1. See error

+**Schema versions**

+Please list any schema versions related to this bug. *e.g.*:

+I was using `something.json` schema v6.0.1.

+**Expected behavior**

+Please explain what you expected to happen. *e.g.*:

+I expected the example spreadsheet in the `current` folder to validate against the current schemas.

+**Actual behavior**

+Please explain what actually happened. *e.g.*:

+I uploaded the spreadsheet and got an error message saying a required field was missing.

+**Screenshots or Messages**

+If applicable, add screenshots to help explain your problem or the text of any error messages.